Edge Chronicles book order

 - The Immortals (2009)

-But we still couldn’t quite leave the Edge world, so we are looking to complete a fifth saga, which is set shortly after the end of the Immortals.
-It is about a relative of Nate’s called Cade Quarter.
+But we still couldn’t quite leave the Edge world, so wrote a fifth and final saga, which is set shortly after the end of The Immortals.
+It is about Nate’s nephew, Cade Quarter, and his adventures.

 The Cade Saga – set in the Third Age of Flight